lscharck/mndbrt/README.md

      - Uses a linear transformation to map iterations to a color
      - Typically maps the single interation value into a rgb triplet
      - Usally an interpolating function is used to produce a linear gradient
-     - Easy to understant and implement
+     - Easy to understand and implement
      - Produces unfavorable wide "*bands*" when the iteration count changes slowly at low iteration values
      - Produces unfavorable rapid short "*bands*" when the iteration count changes rapidly at high iteration values
    - Polynomial color function: